Remove-Win: a Design Framework for Conflict-free Replicated Data Types: -DT Design

-Following the CRDT framework, each RWSet $\mc{S}$ is implemented over its payload, two sets $E$ and $T$.
-Set $E$ contains the $id$s of data elements.
-Element $id \in E$ basically means that this element is in $\mc{S}$.
-Set $T$ is the set of tuples $(e, \alpha)$, where tag $\alpha$ is the unique tag of one remove operation and $T$ records the tags of all remove operations, i.e. the remove history, on element $e$.
+Following the CRDT framework, each \rwf-Set $\mc{S}$ is implemented over its payload, two sets $E$ and $T$.
+On one replica of $\mc{S}$, set $E$ contains the IDs of data elements.
+Element $e \in E$ basically means that this element is in $\mc{S}$.
+Set $T$ is the set of tuples $(e, t)$, where tag $t$ is the rh-vec encoding the remove history of the current replica state, concerning data element $e$.

-When an add operation $add(e)$ is initiated on replica $p_i$, it first conducts the local processing, taking $e$ as the user-specified parameter (the \textbf{prepare} part, Line 4 \textendash \ 6 in Algorithm \ref{A:RWSet-Basic}).
+We first discuss how $add$ and $rmv$ operations update the payload.
+When an $add$ operation $add(e)$ is initiated on replica $p_i$, it first conducts the local processing, taking $e$ as the user-specified parameter (the \textsf{prepare} part, Line 4 -- 7 in Algorithm \ref{A: RWF-Skeleton}\footnote{ The Algorithm \ref{A: RWF-Skeleton} contains the \rwf-Set Algorithm, with some detailed extensions like more parameters/steps.}).
 Replica $p_i$ checks whether $e$ is already in $\mc{S}$ (Line 5).
-If not, the remove history of this add operation is obtained and recorded in $\mc{H}_r$ (Line 6).
+If not, the remove history of this add operation is obtained as $v^{rh}$ (Line 6).
+After the local processing on the initiating replica $p_i$, $p_i$ broadcasts this $add(e)$ operation and triggers the remote processing on all replicas (the \textsf{effect} part, Line 8 -- 13 in Algorithm \ref{A: RWF-Skeleton}).
+This broadcast has two parameters, the user-specified parameter $e$ and the parameter $v^{rh}$ prepared in the local processing.

-After the local processing on the initiating replica $p_i$, $p_i$ broadcasts this $add(e)$ operation and triggers the remote processing on all replicas (the \textbf{effect} part, Line 7 \textendash \ 10 in Algorithm \ref{A:RWSet-Basic}).
-This broadcast has two parameters, the user-specified parameter $e$ and the parameter $\mc{H}_r$ prepared in the local processing.
+For a remove operation $rmv(e)$, the initiating replica $p_{ini}$ first checks whether this element is actually in $\mc{S}$, and then it locally increases the rh-vec $t[p_{ini}]$ to record this remove operation (Line 19 in Algorithm \ref{A: RWF-Skeleton}).
+The remove history of this operation is prepared in $v^{rh}$ for the broadcast (Line 17).
+The user-specified parameter $e$ and locally prepared parameter $v^{rh}$ are broadcast to remote replicas on behalf of the operation $rmv(e)$.
+If in any dimension $k$, the local rh-vec element $t[k]$ is older than the vector element $v^{rh}[k]$ from the broadcast, we remove $e$ from $E$, since there are unseen remove operations (Line 22--24).
+Then the local rh-vec $t[1..n]$ is updated to the pairwise maximum of $v^{rh}$ and $t$, and this update is recorded in the payload $T$ (Line 25 -- 26).